-Use the Editor tab of the User Preferences window to specify the display characteristics of the Editor.
+Perform the following steps to set editor user preferences and specify the display characteristics of the Editor:

-- 1. Choose Tools > User Preferences.
-The User Preferences window opens.
-Click the Editor tab. - 2.
-In the Font drop-down, select the display font for source code. - 3.
-Select the Colorize Text check box if you want to use a color scheme to identify source elements, then specify the color of each source element. - 4.
-In the Show Errors pane, select the check box for each type of error you want to show in the error list.
+- 1. Click Options > User Preferences.
+This opens the Options User preferences dialog box. - 2.
+Click the Editor tab. - 3.
+Click Font.
+This opens the Font dialog box. - 4.
+Select the display font for your source code. - 5.
+Click OK. - 6.
+Select the Colorize Text check box if you want to use a color scheme to identify source elements, then specify the color of each source element. - 7.
+In the Show Errors group, select the check box for each type of error you want to display in the error list. - 8.
+Click OK.